U.S. National Security, Islamism and Globalized Conflicts

 Robert G. Rabil

-Lifelong Learning Society Distinguished Professor of Current Affairs, 2012-2013
+Lifelong Learning Society Professorship of Current Affairs, 2012-2013

 Recipient of the LLS 2008 Excellence in Teaching Award

-8. The United States, Arab Revolutions and al-Qaeda: A Reassessment
+8. United States, Salafi-Jihadism and Arab Revolutions and Counter-Revolutions: A Reassessment

 Dr. Robert G. Rabil holds a Masters in Government from Harvard University and a Ph.D. in Near Eastern and Judaic Studies from Brandeis University.
 He served as Chief of Emergency for the Red Cross in Lebanon , and was Project Manager of the U.S. State Department-funded Iraq Research and Documentation Project.
 He has written extensively on Syria, Iraq, Lebanon, Israel, U.S.-Arab Relations, reform in the Arab world, radical Islam and terrorism.
 Dr. Rabil is a frequent speaker at major university campuses throughout the country.
 He lectures and participates in forums and seminars sponsored by the U.S. government, including the U.S. Army and the National Intelligence Council.
 He is a Professor of Political Science at Florida Atlantic University (FAU) and was recently conferred with an honorary Ph.D. in humanities from the Massachusetts College of Liberal Arts.